sean-parent/notebook/better-code-class/01-preface.md

 <!-- #region slideshow={"slide_type": "fragment"} -->
 - Not _pure_ mathematics
     - We are not describing systems on an idealized device that cannot be realized

-    - We seek to use mathematics to describe what _is_
+- Mathematics is a tool to describe what _is_ and a tool to reason about code

+- Software is defined on algebraic structures
 <!-- #endregion -->